AnthonyPAlicea/anthonyalicea/blog/the-evaluability-gap.md

 To accelerate the pace of evaluation, we must accept that humans cannot review every piece of every LLM output *at scale*.
 For smaller amounts of output, a complete review may be preferable, but building human evaluation methodologies for large amounts of AI output must be tackled by teams as a design and development challenge.

-We divide the design approach for meeting this challenge into two areas: a research area to understand the evaluators work, and the software workflow that must be designed and built.
+We divide the design approach for meeting this challenge into two areas: a research area to understand the evaluators' work, and the software workflow that must be designed and built.

 We'll call these two areas **lenses** and **projections**.